obiwanjacobi/Zsharp/docs/expressions/assignment.md

 ### Structure Assignment

-Assigning structures works the same as primitve values.
+Assigning structures works the same as primitive values.
 A new copy is made for the target.

 ```csharp
 s: Struct